Designing form layouts

 Surveys that show one question at a time are great for user experience.
 They are also easy to implement, using WPForms conversational forms.
 Here’s how to create surveys that show one question at a time.

-For more tips on effective form design, here’s our guide to adding a confirm email address field to ensure that users enter their email addresses accurately.
+For more tips on effective form design, here’s our guide to adding a confirm email address field to ensure users enter their email addresses accurately.
 You might also be interested in our guide to the best ‘how did you hear about us’ survey questions.

 Create Your WordPress Form Now